 3. Have savings saved up

-In addition to having another job lined up, it’s also important to have savings saved up before quitting your job.
+In addition to having another job lined up, it’s also essential to have savings saved up before quitting your job.
 This will help you cover expenses while you’re looking for a new job or starting your own business.
 It’s also a good idea to have some money saved up in case of an emergency.

 There are a few different ways to quit your job, and each has its own pros and cons.
 The most common way to quit is to give notice and then leave on good terms.
 This can be difficult if you’re unhappy with the job, but it’s usually the easiest way to get out without any drama.